“Without culture, and the relative freedom it implies, society, even when perfect, is but a jungle.

 Through this international residency program, we aim to further artistic excellence across borders and nations.
 Its goal is to bring people closer together through live, shared experiences.
 We seek to connect between individuals of different nationalities, ages, and beliefs, stimulate critical thinking, and enable safe yet fearless discussions.

-Artist Ivan Estegneev has been invited to create a new dance work and present it at Performance Space DOCK 11 / DOCK ART in Berlin and Derida Dance Center in Sofia.
+Artist Ivan Estegneev has been invited to create a new dance work and present it at DOCK 11 / DOCK ART in Berlin, Derida Dance Center in Sofia and at LaMama in New York.

 Several Community Outreach programs will accompany the Project.